-The circuit courts are not just deeply divided over the question of when preliminary-injunction winners are "prevailing parties"-they have also created messy and unpredictable tests that provide no certainty for anyone.
+The circuit courts are deeply divided on the question of when preliminary injunction winners are "prevailing parties," and the confusing tests they have devised to answer that question-which vary significantly from circuit to circuit-provide no certainty for anyone.

-C. Messy and unpredictable tests for fee eligibility impose needless costs on states and their residents.
+C. Messy and unpredictable tests for fee eligibility impose needless costs on the States and their residents.